 Schools will play a vital role in the physical structure of the SEDA, and so should be sited, designed, and built with the utmost attention on a school-by-school basis.
 As major daily destinations, school locations have a significant bearing on overall travel patterns and their cumulative impacts on community safety, air quality, and greenhouse gas emissions.
-Too often, schools are located such that families do not have viable non-automotive travel options.
-Siting schools so that they are accessible by safe pedestrian, bike, and transit routes promotes these modes of transportation and reduces the negative environmental effects associated with Southeast Development Area Specific Plan | 75 automobile travel.
+Too often, schools are located such that families do not have viable nonautomotive travel options.
+Siting schools so that they are accessible by safe pedestrian, bike, and transit routes promotes these modes of transportation and reduces the negative environmental effects associated with automobile travel.
 Beyond the environmental effects of school trips, enabling children to walk, bike, or take transit to school can have a range of other benefits, including greater community interaction and children's increased mobility and independence.

-As the collaboration in siting, design, and construction within the SEDA Specific Plan has occurred, elementary, middle, and high schools have been conceptually sited for locations which provide the highest amount of access.
+As the siting, design, and construction within the SEDA Specific Plan has occurred, elementary, middle, and high schools have been sited for locations which provide the highest amount of access.
 The number of schools included in the SEDA Plan was calculated using the pupil generation rates of the Clovis and Sanger Unified School districts, the two districts that cover the SEDA.
 Each of the school districts have 5-year master plans in which they identify the need for and location of future schools.

 As they serve a major public function, the location and size of schools play an integral role in the success of Fresno's future communities.
-For this reason-to ensure that new school development aligns with SEDA goals, and that SEDA planning responds appropriately to the needs of school districts-this Plan encourages a high level of collaboration between the City and school districts.
-Historically, school facility planning and municipal land use planning have been separated by institutional and policy barriers, despite the fact that a more integrated approach would best serve our communities.
+For this reason-to ensure that new school development aligns with the SEDA goals in that they are designed with appropriate infrastructure including safe routes to schools, and that SEDA planning responds appropriately to the needs of school districts-this Plan encourages a high level of collaboration between the City and school districts.